Web UI/UX - Research - Visual Design

 I feel like I have gained a stronger understanding of empathic design.

 Throughout the internship, I often designed in the shoes of the users who have trouble with basic computer usage, which translates into them having difficulty using the current software.
 Initially, I was faced with the curse of knowledge, which is a cognitive bias where someone assumes that another person, the user in this case, has enough knowledge to understand a particular concept or system.
 With iteration and feedback, however, I overcame this bias.
 My mockups improved, and I felt like I became a more skilled designer with a stronger understanding of user empathy and empathic design.

-"User experience" is a foreign concept to many.
+"User experience" is a foreign concept to many that can transform businesses.

 Perhaps the biggest constraint I had to face was that many engineers and executives I talked to at DaySmart were either unaware of or misunderstood what user experience is.
 Many of them did not fully see the value of UX until I presented my work in front of them.
 With the assistance of the newly-hired Product Manager with experience in design, I articulated the idea of flows to them and helped them understand that UX for a digital product is more about the interactions on the screen that lead users to their goal, and less about colors and fonts.
 Finally, I wish I had more chances to test my designs with more users, but that was a key business constraint that I faced during this internship.